IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 /Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude &#8209;C/Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf &#8209;v &#8209;pm328 &#8209;cstk500v1 &#8209;P/dev/cu.usbmodem14101 &#8209;b19200
 </blockquote>

 If you want to copy-and-paste, please do so from the "scripts" text file rather than from this browser display.
-The reasons is that I using an html entity for non-breaking hyphen in place of the regular hyphen character in these example strings.
+The reason is that I am using an html entity for non-breaking hyphen in place of the regular hyphen character in these example strings.
 It was necessary to correct visual formatting in a browser.
 Your terminal program might not recognize those entity codes.
 The text file has the original hyphens.

 The result shows up in the command window looking something like this: